Last Update: 17-Apr-14 18:14 ET

-- The University of Michigan Consumer Sentiment Index was revised up to 81.6 in the final February reading from 81.2.
-The index was at 81.2 in January as well.
-The Briefing.com consensus expected sentiment to increase to 81.5.
+- The University of Michigan Consumer Sentiment Index increased to 82.6 in the preliminary reading for April from 80.0 in March.
+That was the strongest sentiment reading since July 2013.
+The Briefing.com consensus expected the index to increase to 81.0.

-- Consumption growth does not rely on sentiment levels.
-As long as income continues to grow, consumption should follow regardless of sentiment trends.
+- Consumption growth is reliant upon income gains, not changes in sentiment.
+As long as income continues to move higher, consumption growth will follow regardless of trends in sentiment.

 - Consumer sentiment has little influence on consumption.
 As long as payroll levels continue to expand, the resulting income growth should keep consumption gains steady regardless of the monthly ebbs and flows in sentiment.